-In certain sectors outsourcing is bound to specific supervisory regulations.
-Where regulatory requirements apply, these requirements should be regarded as a minimum level in the reporting of organizations and be regarded as integral part of the reporting requirements.
+In certain sectors third-party management is bound to specific supervisory regulations.
+Where regulatory requirements apply, these requirements should be regarded as a minimum level in the reporting of organizations and be regarded as an integral part of the reporting requirements.

-Governance of outsourcing is seldom the sole domain of the IT function.
-Due to the possibilities it offers to achieve strategic advantages and/or financial benefits most organizations that have reached a certain level of maturity often treat outsourcing as a strategic means, involving appropriate levels of management to oversee and steer it.
+Governance of third-party management is seldom the sole domain of the IT function.
+Due to the possibilities it offers to achieve strategic advantages and/or financial benefits most organizations that have reached a certain level of maturity often treat third-party management as a strategic means, involving appropriate levels of management to oversee and steer it.
 This includes organization wide competencies (such as business, finance, compliance, legal, risk, IT, IT risk) across various lines of defense.
-For the purpose of reporting on the management of IT topics the involvement of all these disciplines is in scope, provided they are applicable to processes or services that the organization has outsourced or is looking to outsource in the foreseeable future.
+For the purpose of reporting on the governance of IT topics the involvement of all these disciplines is in scope, provided they are applicable to way the organization manages third parties.

-The management of the IT topic outsourcing is addressed in section 1 "Management of IT topics" specifying "IT Organization and governance" and "Risk management".
-The requirements regarding specific roles, responsibilities and accountability for outsourcing are to be defined in this IT topic outsourcing as a result of the disclosure "MGT-1.1: IT organization and governance".
+The governance of the IT topic third-party management is addressed in section 1 "Governance of IT topics" specifying "IT Organization and governance" and "Risk management".
+The requirements regarding specific roles, responsibilities and accountability for third-party management are to be defined in this IT topic third-party management as a result of the disclosure "GOV-1.1: IT organization and governance".

-In the context of this standard the generic aspects for IT organization and governance are described at the level of the "Management of IT topics".
-The reporting organization can decide to describe the topic specific aspects of "IT Organization and governance" in the paragraph about "Management of IT topics" or can describe this at the IT topic outsourcing.
+In the context of this standard the generic aspects for IT organization and governance are described at the level of the "Governance of IT topics".
+The reporting organization can decide to describe the topic specific aspects of "IT Organization and governance" in the paragraph about "Governance of IT topics" or can describe this at the IT topic third-party management.

-The risk management aspects of outsourcing, as part of the enterprise risk management, are addressed in the "IT Risk management".
-Although the conditions for the risk management for outsourcing are set by "IT Risk management" and fulfilled, it is important that the monitoring of the outsourcing provides risk relevant information to the "IT Risk management" processes as well.
-This is part of the reporting on IT topic outsourcing.
+The risk management aspects of third-party management, as part of the enterprise risk management, are addressed in the "IT Risk management".
+Although the conditions for the risk management for third-party management are set by "IT Risk management" and fulfilled, it is important that the monitoring of the third-party management provides risk relevant information to the "IT Risk management" processes as well.
+This is part of the reporting on IT topic third-party management.

-The report section on outsourcing should contain a separate scope paragraph where the scope of outsourcing is included.
-It is recommended to report this scope from the (wider) business view on outsourcing of the reporting organization rather than limit it to the IT perspective of outsourcing.
-The scope paragraph should include clarification that the report on the management of IT covers the past year and the current year.
+The report section on third-party management should contain a separate scope paragraph where the scope of third-party management is included.
+It is recommended to report this scope from the (wider) business view on third-party management of the reporting organization rather than limit it to the IT perspective of third-party management.
+The scope paragraph should include clarification that the report on the governance of IT covers the past year and the current year.

-For the structure of IT reporting about outsourcing three aspects are distinguished that, including their interrelationships, are used to describe a resilient outsourcing management system:
+For the structure of IT reporting about third-party management three aspects are distinguished that, including their interrelationships, are used to describe a resilient third-party management system:

-- Oversight and evaluation: describes how outsourcing is overseen and managed, how outsourcing opportunities are identified, how the overall value and other objectives of outsourcing are monitored and evaluated, and how the outsourced services portfolio is connected to the rest of the organization; - Implementation and completion: describes the evaluation and selection of (candidate) providers, the contracting of the services and the subsequent implementation of the outsourced services, as well as the decommissioning of the services upon completion or termination of the outsourcing;
+- Oversight and evaluation: describes how third-party management is overseen and controlled, how opportunities to use third parties are identified, how the overall value and other objectives of third parties are monitored and evaluated, and how the third party services portfolio is connected to the rest of the organization; - Implementation and completion: describes the evaluation and selection of (candidate) providers, the contracting of the products and services and the subsequent implementation of the third party arrangement, as well as the

-• Operation & monitoring: describes the delivery of services, including the connections (interfaces and handovers) with the rest of the organization, and service management.
+- decommissioning of the arrangement upon completion or termination; - Operation & monitoring: describes the delivery of services, including the connections (interfaces and handovers) with the rest of the organization, and service management.

-Outsourcing - disclosures on the management of the topic
+Third-party management - disclosures on the governance of the topic